Venice Film Festival 2014: Interview with Adam Driver and Alba Rohrwacher for Hungry Hearts

 AD: That was the scariest part: not only singing, but in Italian.
 I had this weird dialect, Naples…ish.

 AD: Oh no, I’m very meat-eating.
-You just have a similar way of working.
+We just have a similar way of working.
 Immediately, it wasn’t difficult to feel like we’d found a nice rhythm as soon as we met.
-We have similar ideals of process, maybe, or way of working.
 We were lucky.
-Saverio [Costanzo] was operating the camera so there were three of us in the room, it felt very private.
+Saverio [Costanzo] was operating the camera so there were three of us in the room – it felt very private.
 We were free to fail, no one felt embarrassed by anything.
 Alba is a true actor, so emotionally available.
 It makes it easy when someone’s that good.
 Finding someone who will go to the bottom with you makes you want to go as deep as possible.

 Was it difficult to get it right with the baby on set?

-Was it familiar for you to work with a baby?
+Did it feel familiar working with a baby?